WAF or Web Application Firewall

 Why is it Important?

-Types of Threats a WAF Can Prevent
+Types of Attacks a WAF Can Prevent

 Attackers can inject malicious code by exploiting untrusted data sent to an interpreter as part of a command or query.